jparyani/mediagoblin/docs/mediagoblin.rst

 serious problem and makes the web go from a system of extreme resilience to a system of frightening fragility.
 We believe people should be able to own their data and that means someone has to build the tools to make it possible.
-We decide that in this case, that someone would be us!
+We decided that in this case, that someone would be us!